NAVERTICA/Navertica.SharePoint.Extensions/README.md

 var titleCollection = list.ProcessItems(item => item["Title"], filterSPQuery);
 ```

 Need to process every file in a folder and it's subfolders, and perhaps filter them by a complex query?
+You can forget about manually throttling the query, and just do this:
 ```csharp
 var resultingNumberFieldValuesCollection =
 	folder.ProcessItems(